 Recommended visit: As long as you can last!

-After crossing the Triana bridge, you will have arrived in one of the most famous Tapas areas in Spain and should definitely be on your things to do in Seville list.
+After crossing the Triana bridge, you will have arrived in one of the most famous Tapas areas in Spain and exploring all the delicious things to eat in Seville should certainly be something not to miss out on!

 The Triana area is also home to many of the arts and crafts that come out of the city such as pottery and ceramics and the iconic dance of Flamenco, more on that in day two.